Stop shying away from the dentist! DoNotPay offers help with dental bills!

 The most efficient way to get a waiver on late fees is to send your service provider a letter.
 We will take care of the writing process, and all you have to do is provide us with some basic personal information.

-By this point, our robot lawyer has become a real master of writing waiver letters that secure favorable outcomes for our users!
+By this point, our AI Consumer Champion has become a real master of writing waiver letters that secure favorable outcomes for our users!
 We will make sure that the letter is carefully constructed, and that the reasons for your inability to pay the bills shine through.

 Getting a loan to pay off your dental bills